Phylogenetic invariants: straightforward from the general Markov to equivariant models: Introduction

-Since this new field of \emph{algebraic phylogenetics} exploded, algebraic tools have been proven to be useful in phylogenetic reconstruction and some methods related to phylogenetic invariants have even been implemented in the widely used phylogenetic software PAUP* \cite{paup}, see \cite{Erik2}, \cite{chifmankubatko2014}.
 The main tool that has allowed practical application of these phylogenetic invariants has been its translation into rank conditions of certain matrices arising from \emph{flattening} the joint distribution according to certain bipartitions of the set of leaves.
-By Eckart-Young theorem (see \cite{Eckart1936}), the distance of a matrix to the set of matrices of a given rank can be easily computed from the last singular values, so this approach can be used in practice, at least for phylogenetic reconstruction based on quartets, see \cite{casfergar23}.
-Nevertheless, this approach has only been used with the general Markov model, which arises when no constraints are imposed on the transition probabilities or the root distribution of a hidden Markov process on a phylogenetic tree.
-This model might be reasonable for nucleotide data, but it is too general when dealing with amino acid data.
-The main obstacle to implementing the invariants found by Draisma and Kuttler for any equivariant model is that knowledge of linear representation theory is needed to {translate the rank conditions into explicit equations that can be evaluated on the empirical data}.
+By the Eckart-Young theorem (see \cite{Eckart1936}), the distance of a matrix to the set of matrices of a given rank can be easily computed from the least singular values.
+This approach has been used in practice, at least for phylogenetic reconstruction based on quartets, in the case of Jukes-Cantor and GTR under the coalescent model in the SVDquartets method of species tree inference (see \cite{chifmankubatko2014}), and for the general Markov model in \cite{Erik2} and \cite{casfergar23}.
+Although the general Markov model (which arises when no constraints are imposed on the transition probabilities or the root distribution of a hidden Markov process on a phylogenetic tree) is reasonable for nucleotide data, it {seems} too general when dealing with amino acid data {(each transition matrix involves 380 free parameters in this case).} The main obstacle to implementing the invariants found by Draisma and Kuttler \cite{Draisma} for any equivariant model is that some knowledge of linear representation theory is needed to {translate the rank conditions into explicit equations that can be evaluated on the empirical data}.
 With the goal of making algebraic phylogenetics practical for equivariant models, in this work we present a novel approach to obtain phylogenetic invariants for any equivariant model from those of the general Markov model.